Skip to main content

 Written by Georges Duhamel Obolo

-Updated over a week ago
+Updated over 2 months ago

 1. Identify Critical Roles

-2. Understand Value Drivers
+2. Clarify Value Drivers

-3. Map Roles to Value Drivers
+3. Map Roles to Specific Drivers

 4. Balance Talent Distribution